foxe6/exhentai-mirror-freemium/README.md

   - Petition to Expunge
   - Petition to Rename
   - vote comment on gallery page
+  - independent account
     - post new comment on gallery page
+    - 'favorites' page

 # important
 - Disclaimer: This host has no knowledge regarding contents of this page.